lukeprofits/Monero_Subscriptions_Wallet/README.md

 * [Download the Monero Subscripton Wallet files](https://github.com/lukeprofits/Monero_Subscriptions_Wallet/archive/refs/heads/main.zip) extract all the files from the .zip you downloaded and put them in a folder
 * [Download the Monero CLI Wallet](https://www.getmonero.org/downloads/#cli), extract all the files from the .zip you downloaded and put them in the same folder
 * On Windows, double click the "Windows_Launcher" file
-* On Mac or Linux, run the "Mac&Linux_Launcher" file
+* On Mac/Linux, run the "Mac&Linux_Launcher" file
 * Or if you are comfortable with the terminal, open your console and enter the command: `python Monero_Subscriptions_Wallet.py`

 # Donate